 If user authentication and SQL authorization are both enabled, only the database owner can drop the database.
+(See the Derby Security Guide for details on authentication and authorization.)

 An in-memory database is automatically removed if any of the following happens: